 Mack was always a showman.
-He performed in several community theater plays in Abilene and had small parts in 2 different movies that were filmed in Las Vegas.
-Mack enjoyed going to the Disc Jockey convention in Nashville to book and promote acts for the Fun Valley "Funatorium".
+He performed in several community theater plays in Abilene and had small parts in two different movies that were filmed in Las Vegas.
+Mack enjoyed going to the disc jockey convention in Nashville to book and promote acts for the Fun Valley Funatorium.
 He traveled to Europe and South America.
 He hired an agent and spent some time in Hollywood making the rounds.
-He had a very hard time accepting the fact that Hollywood was not particularly interested in an actor in his 60's with limited experience.
-Nevertheless, he somehow got his screen Actors guild Card.
+He had a very hard time accepting the fact that Hollywood was not particularly interested in an actor in his sixties with limited experience.
+Nevertheless, he somehow got his Screen Actors Guild card.